Best garage sale pricing tips 2021

 The 10% Rule

-Generally garage sale prices are 10% to 20% of the current retail price depending on the item's condition and the demand.
+Generally garage sale prices in 2021 are 10% to 20% of the current retail price depending on the item's condition and the demand.
 Don't forget, you're selling used items with no guarantee or warranty!

 For example, if something retails for $50 and your item is in near new condition you would price it at $10 or $5 if it's in a worn condition.
 An item with tags or in its original box can bring a slightly higher price.